dmort27/epitran/README.md

 # Epitran

-A library and tool for transcribing orthographic text as IPA (International Phonetic Alphabet).
+A library and tool for transliterating orthographic text as IPA (International Phonetic Alphabet).

 ## Usage